cosmos/cosmos-sdk/cmd/README.md

 * default ($HOME/.tlc evaluated at runtime)

 Once the `rootDir` is established, the script looks for a config file named `keys.{json,toml,yaml,hcl}` in that directory and parses it.
 These values will provide defaults for flags of the same name.

+There is an example config file for testing out locally, which writes keys to `./.mykeys`.
+You can

 ## Getting/Setting variables